RJM8989/WDA-project-one/README.md

 - `#D9D9D9` used for primary text.
 - `#514d42` used for primary background color.
-- `#8f8f8f` used for button and social media links.
+- `#8f8f8f` used for buttons and social media links.
 - `#A30B37` used for button hover feature.